JonasLeonhard/neovim-config/README.md

 # How do i get started?

-Read my <a href="https://jonasleonhard.de/posts/neovim/" target="_blank">Neovim, from zero to hero</a> blogpost, where i teach you how you could write your own config like this from scratch.
-It alse teaches some more basics & advanced neovim features.
+This config is mainly for my personal use!
+If you still want to use it:

-Thereafter, clone this repository into your neovim configuration folder.
+Clone this repository into your neovim configuration folder.
 Make sure to backup your old config first!

 ```bash
 git clone https://github.com/JonasLeonhard/neovim-config ~/.config/nvim